Blueberry intake and infant gut health

-This is a 7 month long study, with visits occurring once every month.
+This is a 7-month long study, with visits occurring once every other month.

-Main Procedures Involved: - Collection of stool, urine, blood, and breastmilk - Weight, length and head circumference measurements - 3-day diet records - Data on allergy and viral diseases
+Main Procedures Involved: - Collection of stool, urine, breastmilk, and blood (only collected at 5 and 12 months) - Weight, length and head circumference measurements - 3-day diet records - Data on allergy and viral diseases

 Duration of Participation: 7 months